Newcastle to host Magic Weekend again in June 2023

 This could be the final time the showcase is held after clubs last week gave "strong support" to proposals that would see it scrapped from 2024.

-Hull KR face Salford Red Devils in the first game at 13:30 BST on Saturday.
+Hull KR will face Salford Red Devils in the first game at 13:30 BST on 3 June.

-Reigning Super League champions St Helens play Huddersfield Giants on Sunday before Hull FC take on Warrington in the weekend's final match later that afternoon.
+Reigning Super League champions St Helens will play Huddersfield Giants the following day, before Hull FC take on Warrington in the weekend's final match later that afternoon.

 "We are delighted to announce the return of Magic Weekend to Newcastle," Super League chief commercial officer Rhodri Jones said.